blackyoshi21825/Tesseract/README.md

 1. Tesseract is a simple interpreted programming language with dynamic typing, basic arithmetic operations, control structures (if/else, loops), function definitions and calls, file imports, string and number support, libraries, lists, booleans, bitWise operators, pattern matching, and classes

-2. General Syntax Rules
+2. General Syntax Rules <br>
-    -Statements end with semicolons (optional in most cases) -Blocks are enclosed in curly braces {}
+    -Statements end with semicolons (optional in most cases) <br>
+    -Blocks are enclosed in curly braces {} <br>
-    -Comments: Are accessed by using a hashtag "#" and then typing the commented code
+    -Comments: Are accessed by using a hashtag "#" and then typing the commented code <br>

 3. Variables
     Declaration and Assignment